MAleemH/muhammad-aleem-portfolio/README.md

 ### Usage

-To run the project, click on Go Live button from your Visual Studio.
+To run the project, click on "Go Live" button from your Visual Studio.

 <!--
 Example command: